thingsboard/thingsboard.github.io/docs/reference/roadmap.md

 ## ThingsBoard CE

-### v2.5

- * Moving Rule Engine to a separate microservice;
- * Introducing back-pressure logic and processing checkpoints in the rule engine;

 ### v3.0

  * Force SQL DB usage to store entities and optional NoSQL support for timeseries data;
- * Migration of the UI to Angular 8;
+ * Migration of the UI to Angular 9;
  * UI/UX improvements;

+### v3.1

+ * Improved Entity Search API;
+ * Device Profiles to dramatically simplify configuration of Validation, Thresholds and Alarms generation;
+ * Sticky Partitioning Strategy for all Queue implementations;

 See active development in progress [here](https://github.com/thingsboard/thingsboard/tree/develop/3.0) for more info.

 ### Upcoming releases

- * Ability to use Amazon DynamoDB as an alternative database layer implementation instead of Cassandra for timeseries data;
- * Ability to use Amazon SQS as an alternative queue implementation instead of Kafka;
  * Improvements to IoT Gateway;
  * Ability to save dashboard parameters (time intervals, etc) per user;
  * Mobile client SDK;